fareedfauzi/fareedfauzi.github.io/_cheatsheets/Threat-Attribution.md

 ## [8] Offensive intelligence Against Threat Actors

-Hacking back into an adversary’s servers is almost always illegal for private researchers, and honestly, I don’t recommend doing it.
-That said, I’ve seen cases where researchers around the world have shared stories on X or in blogs about gaining access to attacker infrastructure
+Hacking back into an adversary’s servers is almost always illegal for private researchers, and tbh, I don’t recommend doing it.
+I’ve seen cases where researchers around the world have shared a post on X or in blogs hinted about how they get the intel by gaining access to attacker infrastructure.

-When these techniques are used, it can actually provide valuable insights such as verifying internal tools used by the threat actor, identifying victims, exposing malware builders, and mapping out campaigns and many more loot and juicy stuff.
+When these techniques are used, it can provide valuable insights such as verifying internal tools used by the threat actor, identifying victims, exposing malware builders, and mapping out campaigns and many more loot and juicy stuff.
+So, yeah.

 ### Infrastructure Takeovers
 - Sometimes law enforcement or CERTs seize attacker C2 servers.
 This lets them map infections, collect victim data, and in some cases even push kill-switches to disable malware.

 ### Exploiting Attacker Infrastructure
 - Panel takeovers: Many crimeware groups rely on web-based C2 panels.
 Weak authentication, SQL injection, or outdated software sometimes allow defenders to hijack these panels, exposing operator accounts, activity logs, and victim data.
 - Many crimeware groups rely on web-based C2 panels.
-Weak logins, SQL injection, or outdated code have allowed defenders to take over these panels, exposing operator accounts, logs, and victim lists.
-Attacker storage servers and FTP sites can also leak useful data.
+Weak logins, SQL injection, or outdated code have allowed us to take over these panels, exposing operator accounts, logs, and victim lists.
+- Attacker storage servers and FTP sites can also leak useful data.
 I’ve seen cases where malware samples contained hardcoded FTP credentials, researchers used them to access staging servers and pull down exfiltrated files.

 ### Monitoring Legitimate Services Used as C2
 - Some operators abuse services like Telegram for C2 communication.
 Monitoring malicious Telegram channels can reveal how victims interact with attacker infrastructure, and in some cases, uncover new C2 addresses or payloads.